 Travel and landscape photographers will find it useful that the 7D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 7D Mark II and the AZ901 are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the AZ901 followed on from the Kodak AZ651.
+The AZ901 is a recent model that features in the current product line-up of Kodak.
+In contrast, the 7D Mark II has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the 7D Mark II from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Kodak websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 7D II or the Kodak AZ901 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.